TBD54566975/developer.tbd.website/site/docs/web5/decentralized-web-nodes/protocols.md

 This protocol enables a basic social network using Web5, which means we’ve created a basic trustless, decentralized social network where your users host all of their own data.

 ## Validating Protocols

 As you write your protocol documents, you can use this [simple protocol validator UI](https://radiant-semifreddo-af73bb.netlify.app/) app to explore and validate the types and structures in your protocol.
 This should help with testing and improving your protocol.
 Find out more about how to use this project on [GitHub](https://github.com/kirahsapong/protocol-validator#protocol-validator).

 ## Example Protocols

 Here are a bunch of [example protocols](https://github.com/TBD54566975/dwn-sdk-js/tree/main/tests/vectors/protocol-definitions) for more inspiration!

 ## Video Tutorials

 <div className="grid grid-cols-1 desktop:grid-cols-2 gap-5">

-  <iframe class="aspect-video" src="https://www.youtube.com/embed/96rtA1CvylU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe className="aspect-video" src="https://www.youtube.com/embed/96rtA1CvylU" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

-  <iframe class="aspect-video" src="https://www.youtube.com/embed/8XX8AgXnY2I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe className="aspect-video" src="https://www.youtube.com/embed/8XX8AgXnY2I" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

-  <iframe class="aspect-video" src="https://www.youtube.com/embed/Jy2PvarC82c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  <iframe className="aspect-video" src="https://www.youtube.com/embed/Jy2PvarC82c" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

 </div>